PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 The handling of MTBA was previously not handled very well and was somewhat of a mystery, we have since discovered the correct behaviour for when it can be triggered through restrictions in texture sizes and formats, which this PR attempted to correct, enough to fix Parappa The Rapper 2 and Ape Escape 3.

-What his PR missed but we discovered later is that the formula for updating the MIP addresses was incorrect, but also the pending draws needed to be flushed if these new MIPMAP values were different.
+Actually this pull request is fine, but we discovered later is that the formula for updating the MIP addresses was incorrect, but also the pending draws needed to be flushed if these new MIPMAP values were different.
 It does remain that hardware mode has difficulty handling mip-maps.

 {{< img-cmp-slider before="./img/Pic39-ParappaBefore.png" after="./img/Pic40-ParappaAfter.png">}}
 {{< img-cmp-slider before="./img/Pic41-ApeEscapeBefore.png" after="./img/Pic42-ApeEscapeAfter.png">}}